unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 The runner calls bridge health first, which forces a metadata refresh.
 The next two synthesis requests reuse the resulting capability and registry metadata instead of performing another discovery round trip.
 The production cache is bounded to 30 seconds; the lab verifies reuse without sleeping for that interval.

-The identifier is visible here because it is a synthetic fixture.
-The product redacts reference content and paths, while an opaque ID may remain for operational correlation and must stay out of public evidence.
-This lab takes the stricter teaching route and redacts the ID from its events too.
-The point is not that this particular string is special.
-The point is that the client and bridge do not need the engine's filesystem layout.
+The identifier is visible in the source because it is a synthetic fixture.
+The product redacts reference content and paths; an opaque ID may remain for operational correlation, but it must stay out of public evidence.
+I made the lab stricter and redacted the ID from its events too.
+The string itself is unimportant.
+What matters is that neither the client nor the bridge needs to know the engine's filesystem layout.

 ## Step 5: Keep One Legacy Path Pair Honest

 The `guide` alias exercises the older compatibility path.
 It resolves the generated WAV and matching transcript, then forwards both synthetic paths to the fake upstream.
 That case is intentionally labeled legacy compatibility rather than presented as the normal cross-host design.

-It remains useful coverage.
-Existing deployments sometimes need a transition period, and removing the test would make it easy to break an explicitly supported compatibility path by accident.
-The boundary is that server paths must be allowlisted in a real engine and should not become the default interface between hosts.
+I kept this case because existing deployments sometimes need a transition period, and removing the test would make it easy to break an explicitly supported compatibility path by accident.
+In a real engine, server paths must be allowlisted, and they should never become the default interface between hosts.

 ## Step 6: Fail Before Synthesis